Overview & background

 3a.
 How does the X & Y Position in the task importer work?

 The X & Y position is based on where the task is placed in conjunction with the percentage across the sheet.
 The X Position runs from left to right and the Y position runs from the top of the page to the bottom.
-We've attached a visual below, that you can download here.
+We've attached two visuals below - download the first here.

 3b.
 Other ways to use the task importer: